 In the last years of the twentieth century there was a huge increase in the recruitment of guidance experts.
 As Abreu (2003) commented, “these quantitative changes were not without influence on qualitative improvements in educational practice also relevant to many schools, in which psychologists could collaborate as catalysts of work teams, in developing projects of renovation of educational practice in schools and its relations with the surrounding community” (p.
 155).

-However, the staffing of PGS’s in schools slowed down in the first decade of 21st century and, consequently, the counsellor-students ratio is still very high and uneven, especially considering that compulsory education has been extended until the 12th grade, as a result of the New Opportunities Initiative, having as target population students in secondary education and the adult population without certification equivalent to that level.
+However, the staffing of PGS’s in schools slowed down in the first decade of 21st century and, consequently, the counsellor-student ratio is still very high and uneven, especially considering that compulsory education has been extended until the 12th grade, as a result of the New Opportunities Initiative, having as target population students in secondary education and the adult population without certification equivalent to that level.

 Considering more specifically guidance and counselling services for the adult population in education and training in Portugal, solid roots seemed to be planted when the National Agency for the Education and Training of Adults [Agência Nacional para a Educação e Formação de Adultos, ANEFA] launched the first network of Centres for the Recognition, Validation and Certification of Competences (CRVCC) in 2001.
 As we will see later, what looked like a bright beginning, at least in the field of Adult Education, has disappeared, a prisoner of a functionalist orientation that increasingly took place.
 The changes were very similar to those that happened in the European and international contexts concerning the increasing importance given to the concept of lifelong learning.
 As we know, although established as a priority by the European Commission (2001) to achieve the Lisbon political aim of a knowledge-based society, the concept of lifelong learning is not new.
 However, since the beginning of the 1990s a change in the meaning of this concept started to emerge.
 As is recognized in the Global Report of Adult Learning and Education (UNESCO, 2009), the Delors Report (1996), addressing the challenges posed by education and training policies, “marked the shift from the use of the term ‘lifelong education’ in the Faure Report to ‘lifelong learning’” (p.22), which was reinforced by several events and initiatives such as the meeting of the Ministers of Education of OECD countries, in 1996, under the theme “Making Lifelong Learning a Reality for All”.
 However, this shift, framed within the notion of human capital, has been developed and maintained “on principles of instrumental rationality that consider the outcomes of learning primarily in terms of use-value” (UNESCO, 2009, p.
 22), reflecting a narrow and functionalist interpretation of the human being, certainly not oriented towards human liberation and critical awareness and reflection.